 Flights between the UK and Europe

-There have been plenty of scare stories around about flights grinding to a halt on 29 March 2019 – but that’s unlikely to happen.
+There have been plenty of scare stories around about flights grinding to a halt the minute we leave the EU – but that’s unlikely to happen.

 In short, airlines need permission to fly over other countries’ airspace.
 The UK government has said it would envisage granting permission to EU airlines to carry on as normal and would expect EU countries to reciprocate.